O-LAP/home/concept.md

 Community enforced guidelines ensure designs are functional, presentable and manufacturable using our 'open' production process.
 When a user views our gallery they see a list of all the designs the community has collected.
 When they open a design, the design is directly fetched from the owners repository.
-The users can then create extract fabrication drawings from the designs which can be digitally fabricated.
+The users can then extract fabrication drawings from the designs which can be digitally fabricated.
 Main Repo: `https://github.com/O-LAP/home.git`

 ### Fabrication